onera/Maia/doc/developer_manual/algo_description/gindexer.rst

 distribution.
 All other configurations are managed, including the following cases:

  - a process can request access to no indices, by providing an empty integer array;
- - two process can request access to the same index, and a given process can even request access to the same index more than once;
+ - two processes can request access to the same index, and a given process can even request access to the same index more than once;
  - it is not mandatory to have all the indices of the collection to be accessed.